-- a. in the case of research infrastructures, a maximum of 50 per cent of the total expenditure for investments and operations; the contribution is complementary to support provided by cantons, other public institutions, universities or private persons and legal entities; - in the case of research institutes, a maximum of 50 per cent of basic funding (total expenditure for investments and operations, after deduction of competitive research funding and mandates); the maximum amount equals the sum of the support provided by cantons, other public institutions, universities and private persons and legal entities; - c. in the case of centres of technological excellence, a maximum of 50 per cent of basic funding (total expenditure for investments and operations, after deduction of competitive research funding); the maximum amount equals the sum of the contributions provided by research and development cooperation projects and the support provided by cantons, other public institutions, universities and private persons and legal entities.
+- in the case of research infrastructures, a maximum of 50 per cent of the total expenditure for investments and operations; the contribution is complementary to support provided by cantons, other public institutions, higher education institutions or private persons and legal entities; - b. in the case of research institutes, a maximum of 50 per cent of basic funding (total expenditure for investments and operations, after deduction of competitive research funding and mandates); the maximum amount equals the sum of the support provided by cantons, other public institutions, higher education institutions and private persons and legal entities;

-The Federal Council shall specify the assessment criteria under paragraph 5.
-In order to develop new areas of activity of centres of technological excellence, he may put in place special temporary regulations relating to the qualifying income from competitive research funding.

-If the support measures affect the remit of other research bodies, the Swiss University Conference or the ETH Board, they must be consulted beforehand.
+- c. in the case of centres of technological excellence, a maximum of 50 per cent of basic funding (total expenditure for investments and operations, after deduction of competitive research funding); the maximum amount equals the sum of the contributions provided by research and development cooperation projects and the support provided by cantons, other public institutions, higher education institutions and private persons and legal entities. - The Federal Council shall specify the assessment criteria under paragraph 5.
+In order to develop new areas of activity of centres of technological excellence, he may put in place special temporary regulations relating to the qualifying income from competitive research funding. - If the support measures affect the remit of other research bodies, the Swiss University Conference or the ETH Board, they must be consulted beforehand.

 Art.
-16 Federal government research
+16 Federal policy research

-Government research is research initiated by the Federal Administration because it needs the results of this research to fulfil its tasks.

-Government research may include the following measures:

-- a. operating the Confederation's own research institutes; - b. contributing to higher education research centres for the implementation of research programmes; - c. implementing the Federal Administration's own research programmes, in particular in cooperation with higher education research centres, research funding institutions, the CTI or other funding organisations; - d. the awarding of research contracts (contract research).

-In addition to the measures under paragraph 2, government research institutions which are not federal research institutes, but which must conduct their own research projects for the appropriate fulfilment of their remit, may apply for external funding from national and international funding organisations, or apply competitively to the programmes of such organisations.

-Government research is subject to the principles of Article 6 paragraph 1 letters a, b and c as well as paragraph 3 and 4.

-Departments are responsible for government research in their area of responsibility.
+- Policy research is research initiated by the Federal Administration because it needs the results of this research to fulfil its tasks. - Policy research may include the following measures: - a. operating the Confederation's own research institutes; - contributing to higher education research centres for the implementation of research programmes; - implementing the Federal Administration's own research programmes, in particular in cooperation with higher education research centres, research funding institutions, Innosuisse or other funding organisations; - d. the awarding of research contracts (contract research). - In addition to the measures under paragraph 2, policy research institutions which are not federal research institutes, but which must conduct their own research projects for the appropriate fulfilment of their remit, may apply to Innosuisse or other national and international funding organisations for third party funding or for participation in programmes. - Policy research is subject to the principles of Article 6 paragraph 1 letters a, b and c as well as paragraph 3 and 4. - Departments are responsible for policy research in their area of responsibility.